Stallone's "arthritic" action heroes roll their tanks through Cannes

 The film, which is not in competition, also features Harrison Ford, Antonio Banderas, Jason Statham, Dolph Lundgren and Wesley Snipes and the cast was asked by reporters to describe just what makes a good action star.

-"What makes the audience like a person, it's not a matter of muscles," he told a news conference.
+"What makes the audience like a person, it's not a matter of muscles," he told a press conference.

 "There's something that's almost intangible and I don't know what it is, but I know it's very rare because there have only been about 15 action heroes, real serious ones, in history."